CN-UPB/NFVdeep/README.md

 Deep Reinforcement Learning for Online Orchestration of Service Function Chains

 *Disclaimer:* This is an unofficial implementation, trying to reproduce the deep reinforcement learning approach described in the [NFVdeep paper by  Xiao et al.](https://dl.acm.org/doi/abs/10.1145/3326285.3329056) as part of a graduate student project.
+While the implemented agent did learn over time, we were not able to reproduce the same results stated in the paper.

 **Advisor**: [Stefan Schneider](https://github.com/stefanbschneider)